RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 ## Keep your nose out of it.
 Denying yourself access to production

+1: 5
+- Glenn
+- why block yourself:
+- blamability.
+You can’t touch it so can’t be blamed.
+Arse cover.
+- criminal users at work
+- criminal external
+- limit attack surface
+- explicit and auditable
+- big shop Vs small shop, governance
+- need to keep some agility.
+Deploying.
+- zero trust.
+Assume breach.
+- least privileged access
+- application segmation, fits with microservices.
+Only have access to your part.
+- azure managed identities, only can ever be assigned to a service.
+- push logs out of prod that don’t have PII.
+- just in time access
+- azure PIM, request access for a set amount of time for certain resources, with reason specified and approval process.
+- immutable ledgers for audit logs
+- make a tool for it 😊

 ## Co-Create: Creating Better Together

+- todo: watch online

 ## How JavaScript Happened: A Short History of Programming Languages

+- todo: watch online

 # general notes